paru-de/sandbox/isbn_draft.md

 `https://www.amazon.com/dp/0143105434`

 The ASIN usually follows directly after `dp`.
 For *Wuthering Heights* the ASIN is thus `0141439556`.

-Note that books are often assigned their ISBN10 as ASIN.
+?> Note that printed books are often assigned their ISBN10 as ASIN.

 * [ASIN Collector](https://addons.mozilla.org/en-US/firefox/addon/asin-collector/) is a Firefox extension that can bulk-extract ASIN's for all available editions of a book.